Home / Psychoanalytic Psychotherapy Training (PPA)

 Following acceptance onto the course, those without previous psychiatric experience will need to undertake a psychiatric placement, either before or during the training.
 Those with little relevant clinical experience will need to undertake a clinical placement, as all trainees need to be engaged in one-to-one therapeutic work with adults during the first pre-clinical year of the training, so that they can participate fully in the clinical work seminars.

 Undertaking a clinical training in Psychoanalytic Psychotherapy represents a major personal investment in terms of time, money and individual development.
 We hope the following information will give you a sense of what training at the bpf might be like.
+We aim to keep fees as affordable as possible.

 Trainees also pay an annual bpf membership fee of £144.45 which provides access to the bpf library, to PEPWEB (an excellent online resource of psychoanalytic literature), and access to bpf’s wide-ranging scientific and cultural life.